AlyanAsif06/Meow-Notes/README.md

 📚 A collection of lecture notes for subjects commonly taught in **BS Computer Science, Software Engineering, Data Science, and Artificial Intelligence** programs.

-The notes follow the course outlines of subjects taught at **FAST NUCES, Lahore**, but the material is broad enough to be useful for students from any university.
+The notes follow the course outlines of subjects taught in **FAST NUCES, Lahore**, but the material is broad enough to be useful for students from any university.

 ---